laneslexicon/lexicon_documentation/docs/user-guide/tabs.md

 (The context menu entry 'Save tabs' is explained [here](../user-guide/tabsets.md).)

-Double-clicking the top of a tab will all the the tab title to be changed.
+To change the title of tab, double-click the top of a tab and enter the desired title in the dialog that appears.

 The tab shortcuts can be changed as explained [here](../options/options_shortcuts.md).